 To keep up to date with industry developments through its Exchange online content hub and webinars, attend events and benefit from discounted training, you'll need to become a CIM member.

 Digital marketing courses

-Online, part-time, day release and intensive professional diplomas are available in the former.
-Both courses are aimed at those who manage the implementation of marketing campaigns, and currently cost £2,575 (2016) to members and non-members, plus a £150 exam fee.
+The Institute of Direct and Digital Marketing (IDM) is an awarding body that runs a number of digital marketing and direct marketing courses.
+Online, part-time, day release and intensive professional diplomas are available.
+Both the IDM Professional Diploma in Digital Marketing and IDM Diploma in Direct and Digital Marketing (at Intermediate, level 6) are aimed at those who manage the implementation of marketing campaigns and digital channels, costing £2,575 (2017/18) to members and non-members, plus a £150 exam fee.

 Online marketing diplomas